-Date the audit event was generated. date

-host Hostname of the machine that generated the record.
+ID of the parent of the process that generated the audit event. ppid host Hostname of the machine that generated the record.
 The reserved name UNKNOWN can be used to match any machines that are not listed in the /etc/security/audit/hosts file.